 3. Know the Right Way to Polish Granite

 If you don’t know how to polish natural stone such as granite, here are some quick tips.
 Use a lint-free, microfiber cloth to get the glossiest results.
 Start out by wiping and working the polish into the stone and finish with a separate cloth to ensure the surface is completely dry and free of streaks.
 Since Granite Gold® products are non-toxic and non-acidic, you can safely use them on food preparation surfaces.

 4. Wash Your Buffing Cloth with Care

 The cloth you use to buff your countertops can be washed along with other cotton garments, but only with liquid detergent and never with bleach.
 Reserve the use of this cloth for applying polish.
 Don’t use it for other cleaning chores.

 For more information on polishing granite and other types of natural stone such as marble, limestone, and slate, reach out to the Stone Care Experts at Granite Gold® at 1-800-475-STONE (7866).
-All of our cleaning, sealing, and polishing products are safe to use on all types of natural stone, and you can find them at a store near you by using our Store Locator.
+All of our cleaning, sealing, and polishing products are safe to use on all types of natural stone.